Operation Shader: Ground support

 Following the start of aerial operations, there was public concern regarding mission creep and the involvement of British combat troops in what some feared could become another protracted ground war, similar to the Iraq War and the War in Afghanistan.
 The British government made persistent assurances that no British troops would be committed on the ground in a combat role, instead focusing on training and non-combat support.
 The only exception to this was the deployment of 2nd Battalion, The Yorkshire Regiment (2 YORKS) to Irbil which helped secure an area for a possible helicopter refugee rescue mission in 2014.
 The battalion, which at the time was the Cyprus-based Theatre Reserve Battalion (TRB) for Operation Herrick in Afghanistan, had left Irbil within 24 hours.
 Beyond the scope of regular ground forces, British special forces are widely believed to have been involved, including in combat.

 Outcome

 On 10 December 2017, Iraqi Prime Minister Haider al-Abadi announced that Islamic State had been completely "evicted" from Iraq after losing control of all of its territory.
 Despite this, British Defence Secretary Ben Wallace insisted that ISIL remained the "most significant threat" to the UK and its potential resurgence in future remained a concern.
 For that reason, UK military aircraft continue to patrol the skies over Iraq almost daily.

-On 28 September 2024, the UK's role in Iraq and Syria would evolve following the conclusion of the Global Coalition's military mission against Daesh.
+On 28 September 2024, the UK's role in Iraq and Syria would evolve following the conclusion of the Global Coalition's military mission against ISIL.
 Over the following year, the UK would transition into a bilateral security partnership with Iraq and cease further missions there.